AdobeDocs/workfront.nl-NL/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

 <!-- when we release search to production, check above and make sure you don't have to add that the users tagged/ owners are also searchable-->

-## Updategegevens kopiëren
+## Updates kopiëren

 U kunt een update op verschillende manieren kopiëren.

-Nadat u een koppeling hebt gekopieerd, kunt u de koppeling met anderen delen om deze naar de update te leiden.
+U kunt een koppeling naar de update kopiëren of de inhoud van een update kopiëren en deze gebruiken in een nieuwe update.

 <!--Copying an update differs depending on which commenting experience you use.-->